 Dakshinkali Pharming day tour is one of the historical and religious tours.
 Dakshinkali is a Hindu site and Pharping is Buddhist.
-The tour starts at 9:00 am from the hotel and we take you to Dakshinkali, Pharping and Shesh Narayan temple then drops back to your hotel.
+The tour starts at 9:00 am from the hotel and we take you to Dakshinkali, Pharping and Shesh Narayan temple then drop you back at your hotel.

 Pharping:- Pharping came from two different words Fana and Pinga Means hanging snake.
 This Pharping village has a long Buddhist history.
-The Kathmandu valley was covered by the water and Manjushree chopped the Chovar hill by his magical sword.
+The Kathmandu valley was covered by the water and Manjushree chopped the Chovar hill with his magical sword.
 Then after Padmasambhava (sitting on a lotus) came in Chovar.
-After meditating a few years in the different caves in Chovar, went to Tibet then developed the Tibetan Buddhism.
+After meditating for a few years in the different caves in Chovar, went to Tibet and then developed Tibetan Buddhism.
 So Pharping is a historical Buddhist site.
 There are several beautiful monasteries, Bajrayogini temple footprints of Gorakhnath and colourful Tibetan prayer flags.
-Pear is the famous fruit of Pharping.On the way to Pharping, you will see the nice view of Kathmandu valley and some snow caps.
+Pear is the famous fruit of Pharping.On the way to Pharping, you will see a nice view of Kathmandu valley and some snow caps.